JiaoLaboratory/CRAQ/README.md

 LR_sort.bam.bai : Index of alignment file.
 LR_sort.depth : SMS mapping coverage.
 LR_clip.coverRate: All output of SMS clipping positions, with columns:chr, position, strand, number of clipped-reads, and total coverage at the position.
 The strand is just left-clipped(+) or right-clipped(-) to help identify the clipping orientation.
-LR_putative.SE.SH : Coordinates of putative large structral CSE or CSH breakages.
+LR_putative.SE.SH : Coordinates of putative large structral CSE or CSH.
 Filtered from LR_clip.coverRate file.

 ./SRout/
 SR_sort.bam : Filtered NGS alignment file, for view inspection in genome browser.
 SR_sort.bam.bai : Index of alignment file.
 SR_sort.depth : NGS mapping coverage.
 SR_clip.coverRate: All output of NGS clipping positions, with columns:chr, position, strand, number of clipped-reads, and total coverage at that position.
 The strand is just left-clipped(+) or right-clipped(-) to help identify the clipping orientation.
-SR_putative.RE.RH : Coordinates of putative small-scale CRE errors or CRH breakages.
+SR_putative.RE.RH : Coordinates of putative small-scale CRE or CRH.
 Filtered from SR_clip.coverRate file.

 ### Visually inspecting
 Genome Browsers as Integrative Genomics Viewer (IGV) can be used for visually inspecting, details here: https://github.com/JiaoLaboratory/CRAQ/blob/main/Doc/loadIGVREADME.md